i18next/i18next-gitbook/translation-function/interpolation.md

 {% endtab %}
 {% endtabs %}

 _Warning:_ If you toggle escaping off, escape any user input yourself!
+In particular, beware of combining `escapeValue: false` with interpolated values inside a `$t()` nesting-options block — see the [security note in the Nesting chapter](nesting.md#security-note-interpolated-values-inside-a-nesting-options-block) for the full pattern, attack shape, and mitigations.

 ## Additional options